zamadshakil/manager-portal/DEPLOYMENT_CHECKLIST.md

 - [ ] Chat threads persist and appear in history
 - [ ] File upload works (to R2 → indexed in pgvector)
 - [ ] AI credit limits are enforced

+### Messaging

+- [ ] `/dashboard/messages` loads and lists conversations
+- [ ] Can start a new DM with another user
+- [ ] Can create a group conversation and add members
+- [ ] Sending a message appears in real time on a second client (Supabase Realtime)
+- [ ] Typing indicators show / clear correctly
+- [ ] Reactions, replies, edit, soft-delete all work
+- [ ] File / image attachments upload via `/api/messaging/upload` and render in the message list
+- [ ] Unread counts update from `last_read_at`
+- [ ] RLS prevents reading conversations the user is not a member of

 ### Department Management